 While doing some spring cleaning of my closet, I stumbled upon the dress I wore for my college senior formal.
 I absolutely loved my dress, which was a form-fitting, one-shoulder navy dress with a strand of flower appliques on the neckline.
-I purchased it at Macy’s for around $75 last spring and hoped to be able to get another wear or two out of it, possibly for a wedding or fancier event.
+I purchased it at Macy’s last spring and hoped to be able to get another wear or two out of it, possibly for a wedding or fancier event.

 However, I was soon reminded of the poor condition it was in.
 Somehow, during the night’s festivities, my lovely dress started to pill/fall apart all over the entire left and bottom side.
 According to WiseGeek, “Fabric pilling is the formation of small, fuzzy balls on the surface of a fabric.
 It detracts from the appearance of the fabric, making it look old and worn, and it is often difficult to restore a garment with fabric pilling to its original condition.”

 My once beautiful dress now looked like an old pair of swimsuit bottoms that were all roughed up from the concrete next to the pool (someone else please tell me that used to happen to them, too).
 I had totally forgotten about this until I cleaned out my closet.
 After doing some researching and trial-and-error of my own, I found a trick-that actually worked-a trick to restore my dress to an almost new condition.
 Wondering how to remove pilling from clothing?
 All it requires is a disposable razor, a steady hand and little patience.

 How to Remove Pilling from Clothing